CodeYourFuture/syllabus/docs/html-css/week-1/lesson.md

 ### Specificity

 Specificity is how CSS figures out which rule to use when different selectors are used for the same element.
+Selectors have different 'weights'.
-Quite simply, a rule with an ID selector is typically chosen over one with a class selector, which is typically chosen over one with a type selector.
+A rule with an ID selector is typically chosen over one with a class selector, which is typically chosen over one with a type selector.

 ```css
 /* An ID selector has the highest specificity of these three rules, so the paragraph is orange */